HallofFamer/CLox/README.md

 - Namespace as CLox's module system, allowing importing namespace and aliasing of imported classes, traits and functions.
 - Refactor the existing standard library with namespaces(`clox.std` package).
 - Fix reentrancy problem with CLox, calling Lox closures in C API becomes possible.
-- Improved CLox standard library with New package `clox.std.network` and `clox.std.security`.
+- Improved CLox standard library with New package `clox.std.network`.

 ### CLox 1.7.0
 - Raise exception with `throw` keyword, and exception handling with try/catch/finally statement.